Hawkesbury River railway station

-Hawkesbury River railway station is a heritage-listed railway station located on the Main North and Central Coast–Newcastle lines in Brooklyn in the Hornsby Shire local government area of New South Wales, Australia.
+Hawkesbury River railway station is a heritage-listed railway station located on the Main Northern and Central Coast–Newcastle lines in the town of Brooklyn in New South Wales, Australia.
 The station serves the town of Brooklyn and is located on the southern bank of the Hawkesbury River.
 It was designed and build by the Department of Railways New South Wales.
 It is also known as Hawkesbury River Railway Station group and Brooklyn Station.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Main Northern line between Sydney and Newcastle was constructed in two distinct stages and in the earliest years, was worked as two separate railway systems.
 The line between Sydney (actually the junction at Strathfield) and the Hawkesbury River was opened on 7 April 1887, with the terminus being on the southern bank of the Hawkesbury River.
 The line between Newcastle and the northern bank of the Hawkesbury River (near present-day Wondabyne) was opened in January 1888.

 The line was completed through between Sydney and Newcastle with the opening of the Hawkesbury River Railway Bridge in 1889.
 The Hawkesbury River railway station is presently located on the Northern line between Cowan railway station and Wondabyne railway station.

 The single-line section between Hornsby and the Hawkesbury River was opened for traffic on 7 April 1887.
 Separate side platforms were provided at the-then terminus, one for each of the future Up and Down lines in preparation for the forthcoming planned duplication of the Northern line.
 Completion of the bridge over the Hawkesbury River was still two years away and the station facilities provided at Hawkesbury River remained in use to serve as the railway terminus until the opening of the bridge.
-The construction name of Hawkesbury River was "Flat Rock".
-The station was opened as "Hawkesbury River", renamed "Brooklyn" (1888), "Hawkesbury River" (1889), "Hawkesbury" (1890), finally reverting to Hawkesbury River in October 1906.
+The construction name of Hawkesbury River was Flat Rock.
+The station was opened as Peats Ferry, renamed Brooklyn (1888), Hawkesbury River (1889), Hawkesbury (1890), finally reverting to Hawkesbury River in October 1906.
 Reflecting the confusion in the timetables, the station was known locally as Peats Ferry, Flat Rock, and Brooklyn in the early years, depending on whom one spoke to.